 Topics of Interest: Trauma.
 Endometriosis.
 Justice.
 Compassion.
 Healing.
 Building community.
 Cooking delicious food.
 Dismantling white supremacy.
 The psychology of human behavior change.
 Tea.

 Photo by Joyce Nash

-My name is Joyce, I am a white woman in my mid thirties, currently living in an area of Southern California that was once home to the Kawaiisu people.
-My rural, desert community of Mojave has been my home for the past eight years, and before that I lived in and around Atlanta, Georgia and western North Carolina.
+My name is Joyce, I am a white woman in my mid thirties, currently living in an area of North Carolina that was previously home to the Catawba Indian Nation.
+I am a recent North Carolina transplant from Southern California, where I lived for nine years.

 I’ve worked and volunteered in many different roles, including as a Pilates and fitness instructor; barista; newspaper reporter; nonviolence workshop coordinator for incarcerated men; aide for adults with developmental disabilities; and as a department aide at my local library branch.
 There’s more, too.
 I spent some time on a goat farm, and for a couple of years, I was the president of a group of local volunteers.

-In each of these roles, I’ve been able to dive into a unique slice of the human experience.
-I’ve also gained perspective on how people function (and sometimes don’t) within the larger systems that dictate our government, culture, and economy.
+In each of these roles, I’ve been able to dive into a unique slice of the human experience, gaining perspective on how people function (and sometimes don’t) within the larger systems that dictate our government, culture, and economy.

 The personal is political.

 The activities of our daily life are not separate from politics.
 In fact, politics dictates much of what our lives look like.
 Who gets to live in what houses, or eat what food, or go to a certain school are all choices that are made by political processes.

 Even as a Pilates instructor, my everyday work life was set to the rhythm of white supremacy, capitalism, fatphobia, and trauma.
 I want to write about where the big meets the small, and how these larger systems of oppression manifest in our daily lives.